Sue: Eric Saward. Why do I know that name?

 Sue: Adric will solve it.
 Hang on a minute… Where’s his badge?
 His badge has to be significant in some way.
 I’ll be disappointed if Adric doesn’t use it.

 Adric cracks the first lock and the freighter responds violently.

 Briggs: It’s bigger than you think.

 Sue howls with laughter.
-I have to pause the DVD: her giggling fit is worse than Sarah Sutton’s.
+In fact I have to pause the DVD because her giggling fit is even worse than Sarah Sutton’s.

 Sue: Well, if you say so… No, wait, what?

 Sue: I’ve got it.
-They’ve travelled back to the time of the dinosaurs and this spaceship is the thing that wipes them out.
+They’ve travelled back to the time of the dinosaurs, and this is the spaceship that wipes them out.
 That’s very clever, actually.

 A second passes.

 Sue: But that means… Hang on, if the dinosaurs get killed, that means… but…

 The Doctor tries to lock onto the freighter.